isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-As the Vendor-Specific Information option (code 43) has vendor-specific format, i.e. can carry either raw binary value or suboptions, this mechanism is available for this option too.
+As the Vendor-Specific Information option (code 43) has vendor-specific format, i.e. can carry either raw binary value or sub-options, this mechanism is available for this option too.

 In the following example taken from a real configuration, two vendor